and other smaller ticket items...

 There are now 5 battens (2 more than previous), and two reworked factory batten-cars.
-The resultant changes allow much improved single-handed sail changes (including 3 reefs) - ALL FROM THE HELM.
+The resultant modifications allow much improved single-handed reef changes - ALL FROM THE HELM.

 The spinnaker even managed a new sock and neck, allowing easier 'snuffing' of the spinnaker from the helm via winch.
 Their service is exceptional.

 VERY HAPPY FOLLOW-UP: We have found that the increased main sail area, is forcing us to 'reef' earlier (1st reef in around 15-20kts), as it forces more rudder deflection to keep the rudder centred.
 If we don't, the rudders cause unnecessary drag.

 We have given up on Sunbrella, their fabric has gone downhill in the last 10-15 years.
 Say hello to Docril.

 Docril is a 100% solution-dyed acrylic fibre.
 It uses Teflon to protect the fabric, thus creating a barrier that reinforces the water repellency and delays dirt adherence.